 We had been having a weirdly quiet few weeks at home with no disruption.
 Apart from not stepping outside the bleddy front door.
 I mean what is normal now?
 So I had a sense of impending anxiety about last week where we had to run the gauntlet and go in to hospital.
 I literally planned the route in my head up to level 6 as if it was a military exercise.
 I was pretty much sprinting down corridors carrying the heavy lump, Joshua wailing at me to walk: “No. no. absolutely not” and arrived in the unit in a hot sweat.
 Everything is much quieter than usual.
-Fingers crossed the nurses are not unconsciously brewing covid.
+Fingers crossed the nurses are not unconsciously brewing Covid.
 You can’t do the 2 metre thing when you’re sticking thermometers in children’s ears and wrestling them into a blood pressure cuff.

 Emotionally, this was one of the hardest days I’ve had for a long while.
-They had to stay in hospital for 6 hours to monitor him for anaphylactic shock.
-Meanwhile, I was at home, hearing about this and failing to parent Louis.
-Not only are we dealing with cancer and a fucking pandemic but also now an accident that potentially harms my child.
+They had to stay in hospital for six hours to monitor him for anaphylactic shock.
+Meanwhile, I was at home, hearing about this and failing to adequately parent Louis.
+Not only are we dealing with cancer and a pandemic but also now an accident that potentially harms my child.
 All I could do with myself was go into the garden and viciously prune an overgrown hydrangea.